310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Kanata %}
-umm… you said the work will be [split] between [units], but… that just means the rogue will be all [alone].
+umm… you said the work will be [split] between [units], which means that the rogue will be all [alone].

-isn’t it a little too [cruel] to make him work as much as [us]? well… i suppose he [could] manage it, anyway…
+isn’t it a little too [cruel] to make him work all alone as much as [us]? well… i suppose he [could] manage it, anyway…

 but just because he [could] does not mean we should [make] him… it just does not [seem] right.
 {% endbubble %}

 {% bubble Chiaki %}
-Ahh, yeah, I thought the same, so I was actually thinking he should mainly work with Ra*bits.
+Yeah, I thought the same, so I was actually thinking he should mainly work with Ra*bits.

-Splitting the work that way means it’ll be between five people.
+Splitting the work that way will make it fair, since it’ll be between five people on each side.

-Ra*bits doesn’t seem like they’d be good at manual labor, so it’ll be fair on their side.
-With Mikejima-san’s strength, they should be able to get through their work at the same pace as us.
+Ra*bits doesn’t seem like they’d be good at manual labor, so with Mikejima-san’s strength, they should be able to get through their work at the same pace as us.
 {% endbubble %}

 {% bubble Nazuna %}
 Ahaha, it’s true that we’re not the best at manual labor, but we do a lot of part-time jobs at school, so we’re pretty good at decorating stuff.

-Don’t look down on us just cuz we’re small~!
+Don’t look down on us just 'cause we’re small~!

 But it’s all good!
 Anyway, we really aren’t gonna get anywhere if we keep talking, so let’s get to work.
 Let’s do our very best, you guys~♪
 {% endbubble %}